morgancross2/classification_project_telco/README.md

 | tenure | int  | years customer has been with telco |

 #### Hypothesis:

+1.
-$H_O$1 -> The mean of monthly charges for churned customers is less than or equal to the mean of customers that have not churned
+- Ho -> The mean of monthly charges for churned customers is less than or equal to the mean of customers that have not churned
-$H_a$1 -> The mean of monthly charges for churned customers greater than the mean of customers that have not churned
+- Ha -> The mean of monthly charges for churned customers greater than the mean of customers that have not churned
-Outcome: I rejected the Null Hypothesis, suggesting the mean of monthly charges for churned customers is greater than those that have not churned.
+- Outcome: I rejected the Null Hypothesis, suggesting the mean of monthly charges for churned customers is greater than those that have not churned.

+2.
-- $H_0$2 -> There is no association between a customer having fiber optic and a customer churning
+- Ho2 -> There is no association between a customer having fiber optic and a customer churning
-- $H_a$2 -> There is an association between a customer having fiber optic and a customer churning
+- Ha2 -> There is an association between a customer having fiber optic and a customer churning
 - Outcome -> I rejected the Null Hypothesis, suggesting there is an association between a customer having fiber optic and churning.

+3.
-- $H_O$3 -> There is not an association between tenure and churn
+- Ho3 -> There is not an association between tenure and churn
-- $H_a$3 -> There is an association between tenure and churn
+- Ha3 -> There is an association between tenure and churn
 - Outcome -> I rejected the Null Hypothesis, suggesting there is an association between tenure and churn.

 -----